-A cash flow statement details all your sources of cash, including sales and shareholder investments.
-It also breaks down where that money goes so you can see if your business is making more money than it spends.
+A cash flow statement is a crucial financial document that details all your sources of cash over a given period of time.
+It also breaks down where you've spent that money so you can see if your business is making more money than it spends.

 What information is on a cash flow statement?

 Cash flow statements sound pretty basic.
 First, they list all of your business's sources of cash, including sales and investments.
 Then they list everything you spend money on, such as employee salaries, debt payments, and equipment maintenance.

 But since this is accounting we're talking about, creating a cash flow statement isn't quite as simple as it sounds.
 (Don't worry—we're 100% confident you can figure it out with a little help.)

 Cash flow statements split your inflow and outflow of cash into three main categories:

 Cash flow from operating activities means all cash that comes from or goes into your business’s daily operations.
 You can also think of cash from operating activities as cash related to revenue, so any money you spend or make on a product, plus any wages you pay workers who help make that product, falls under this category.
 So do income taxes, rent payments, interest rates, and any other cash flow that impacts how much money your business earns in daily profit.